EURINR is expected to trade sideways: Angel Broking

 Angel Broking's currency report on EURINR

-Yesterday, EURINR spot depreciated by 0.16 on account of weak dollar and a euro positive sentiment in the market along with ECB minutes coming on a positive line.
-EURINR to move sideways in the coming trading sessionOUTLOOK
+Yesterday, EURINR spot appreciated by 0.46 on account of strength seen in US dollar during the trading session.
+Euro remained cautious despite the announcement to pursue Grand Coalition in Germany.
+EURINR is expected to trade sideways in the coming trading session.OUTLOOK

 Disclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.